soggybag/TFT/Rules/readme.md

 Stops 1 hit from rear only
 See ARMOR AND SHIELDS:
 PROTECTION FROM HITS
-If used as 2nd weapon, does 1 - 2 damage.
-DX -4.
-See Main-Gauche under
-LEFT-HAND WEAPONS

 his/her back while the weapon is ready thrown-see THROWN WEAPONS.